 any reference to a statute or statutory provision shall include any statute or statutory provision which replaces or supersedes such statute or statutory provision including any modification or amendment thereto.

-The company's name is Education Learning Trust (and in this document it is called “the Academy Trust”).
+The company's name is Education Learning Trust.

 The Academy Trust’s registered office is to be situated in England and Wales.